 It’s just a matter of how badly do you want to change your life and move to Hawaii??

-Here’s an ad I found in Craigslist for a place to stay for just $250/month.
+Here’s the headline for an ad I just found in Zillow in 2018 for a place to stay:

 Learn more about Moving to, Living in, and Working in Hawaii: